What are Graph Neural Networks?

 Neural Networks have gained immense popularity recently due to their usefulness and ease in Pattern Recognition and Data Mining.
 Deep Learning techniques like CNN, RNN, and autoencoders have significantly advanced object identification and voice recognition.
 These methods excel at analyzing images, text, and videos based on Euclidean data sets.
-However, for applications involving non-Euclidean data represented in graphs with complex item interactions, graphical neural network (GNN) are crucial.
-This article will cover the concepts and principles of Graphs and GNNs, along with recent applications of Graph Neural Networks.
+However, for applications involving non-Euclidean data represented in graphs with complex item interactions, graphical neural networks (GNNs) are crucial.
+In this article, you will get all about graph neural networks, their types, use cases, and applications.

 This article was published as a part of the Data Science Blogathon.